 How to Clean a Self-Cleaning Oven

-Newer ovens have a more effective self cleaning option than older ovens do.
-A self cleaning oven basically heats up the inside to make all the grime burn to a charcoal, making it easier to scrape or clean off.
+Newer ovens have a more effective self-cleaning option than older ovens do.
+A self-cleaning oven basically heats up the inside to make all the grime burn to charcoal, making it easier to scrape or clean off.
 This can be helpful, or it can set off your smoke alarm!
 (Ask me how I know this!)
 To be honest, I really don’t like to use my oven’s self-cleaning function because it heats up our house and it usually smells bad.